rebremer/blog-snapshotbackup-azuredatalake/Readme.md

 ## Datalake snapshots and incremental backups to different storage account
 Three scripts to support creation of snapshots and incremental backups in a data Lake using principles in this article: https://azure.microsoft.com/nl-nl/blog/microsoft-azure-block-blob-storage-backup/.
-Notice that snapshots are not yet supported in ADLSgen2, but is expected to become available there, too.
+Notice that blob snapshots are not yet supported in ADLSgen2, but is expected to become available there, too.
 Scripts can be explained as follows:

 ### HttpSnapshotIncBackupContainerProducer
 - Script checks for modified blobs in the container of the Producer in the datalake.
 In case it detects a modified blob, it creates a snapshot of the modified blob and adds a backup request message to the storage queue.
 Backup request message only contains metadata of the modified blob.